javascript-tutorial/en.javascript.info/1-js/4-more-syntax/2-destructuring-assignment/article.md

 }
 ```

-To show Javascript that it's not a code block, but a something else, we can wrap the whole assignment in brackets `(...)`:
+Of course, we want destructuring assignment, but by syntax rules of Javascript blocks are checked first.
+To show Javascript that it's not a code block, we can wrap the whole assignment in brackets `(...)`:

 ```js run